bmschmidt/sveltekit-benschmidt.org/src/content/index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'bs145@nyu.edu'
+email: 'bmschmidt@gmail.com'
 ---

-I am a historian, programmer, and writer in New York City.

-I use humanistic data analysis and data visualization to help people think about the American past in new ways.
-My primary current research project is [Creating Data](http://creatingdata.us), a digital monograph about the organization of information in the American state in the late 19th century.
-I also write about higher education ([teaching evaluations](http://benschmidt.org/profGender) and [humanities policy](https://www.theatlantic.com/ideas/archive/2018/08/the-humanities-face-a-crisisof-confidence/567565/)), [narrative anachronism](http://www.theatlantic.com/entertainment/archive/2013/01/nobody-said-racial-equality-in-1865-the-anachronistic-english-of-lincoln/266990/) and [plot structure], and
+I am Vice President of Information Design at [Nomic](https://home.nomic.ai), where I am working on new interfaces for interpreting and visualizing embedding models.
+For several years before that, I was a professor in the history departments at Northeastern and then NYU, where I worked with and led digital humanities groups deploying new approaches to data analysis and data visualization to help people think about the past.
+I have also write about higher education ([teaching evaluations](http://benschmidt.org/profGender) and [humanities policy](https://www.theatlantic.com/ideas/archive/2018/08/the-humanities-face-a-crisisof-confidence/567565/)), [narrative anachronism](http://www.theatlantic.com/entertainment/archive/2013/01/nobody-said-racial-equality-in-1865-the-anachronistic-english-of-lincoln/266990/) and plot structure, and
 [political history.](http://www.theatlantic.com/features/archive/2015/01/the-language-of-the-state-of-the-union/384575/)

 I live in Manhattan.